This post may contain affiliate links. Please see my disclosure policy for details.

 It was the tavern I never knew existed until I made my way to Tallinn in Estonia.

-Visiting a Medieval restaurant in Tallinn is a bucket list tick off in this city.
+Visiting a Medieval restaurant in Tallinn is a bucket list tick-off in this city.
 Yes, it’s touristy blah, blah.
 But, that doesn’t mean it isn’t fun.
+It’s one of the most authentic medieval dining experiences in the world!

 So, in this complete guide, I’ll show you why Olde Hansa Tallinn is the best one to visit.
 Here are all the reasons why you will LOVE it!